PicciMario/iPhone-Backup-Analyzer/README.md

 * File content: HEX dump if data, text if ASCII or UTF8, tables list if SQLite
 * EXIF data for JPG images

-Binary plist files are translated on runtime into their XML counterpart by the MacOsX plutil utility
+Binary plist files are translated on runtime into their XML counterpart by the MacOsX plutil utility.

 User is presented with the list of tables in SQLite databases, and can immediately see the content of each and the structure of the fields.